 What is Deregulation?

 Starting in the 1990s, many states in the US started to restructure their electricity and natural gas markets, in order to allow for more competition.
 What has happened in most states is the introduction of competition in certain stages of the energy service process.

 To better understand energy market deregulation, it might be helpful to go through the different stages of the process of bringing energy to your home.
 The service process for both electricity and gas are quite similar, and can be broken down into four main steps:

 Today in many states, customers have the opportunity to choose their own retail electricity supplier, and pay their utility only for the transmission and distribution of energy.
 These retail suppliers have existed since the market has been open to competition, and are known as retail suppliers, alternate suppliers, or ESCOs.

 Reasons for Deregulation

 The electricity and gas markets were some of the last large monopolistic markets in the US to be deregulated and liberalized.
 Many large industries such as telecommunications and airlines were deregulated in 1980s, and as prices and service improved, the benefits of deregulation became clear.
 In the 1990s, the American public and policy makers followed the trend and began to press for deregulation of the energy sector.

 Large-scale power outages began to increase in frequency in the United States, beginning in the 1980s.

 Oil prices were also increasing on a global scale since the 1970s.
 With oil crises like the 1973 Arab oil embargo, the cost of fuel to generate electricity increased, directly affecting retail electricity prices.
 In addition, electricity demand in the US doubled during the same period of time.

-The failures in the system are clear.
-The regulated and uncompetitive structure of the industry is also blamed for the high electricity prices.
-A free market is believed to reduce inefficiencies and drive down costs, and therefore retail prices.
+The regulated and uncompetitive structure of the industry was partly blamed for the high electricity prices.
+The free market is believed to reduce inefficiencies and drive down costs, and therefore prices for the end-user.